 What does Artist Trust do?
-Artist Trust is a non-profit organization whose sole mission is to support and encourage individual artists of all disciplines throughout Washington State by offering grants, professional resources and career training.
+Artist Trust is a nonprofit organization dedicated to supporting individual artists working in all disciplines throughout Washington State.
 Visit our website for more information!

 Why is the auction important?
-The auction is Artist Trust’s largest, single fundraising event, accounting for about 30% of our annual income.
-All proceeds benefit the mission of Artist Trust to support individual artists of all disciplines across Washington State.
+The auction is Artist Trust’s largest single fundraising event, accounting for about 30% of our annual income.
+All proceeds go directly towards funding, training, and resources for individual artists of all disciplines across Washington State.

 My question is still not answered.
 Please contact us!
 Call 206/467-8734 x16 or email us.